 Waste summary report, what it is and how to manage it

-With the entry into force in 2022 of Law 7/2022 on waste and polluted soils for a circular economy, a series of new developments have been introduced that affect the professional activity of many of the actors in the industrial waste chain, both hazardous and non-hazardous (managers, agents, traders, transporters and producers).
+The entry into force of Law 7/2022 on waste and contaminated soils for a circular economy has led to a series of new developments that affect the professional activity of most of the actors in the industrial waste chain, both hazardous and non-hazardous (managers, agents, traders, transporters and producers).

-If you are a waste management or production company, according to Law 07/2022 you must have a chronological file and an annual report before 1 March of the following year.
+If you are a waste management or production company, according to Law 07/2022 you must have a chronological file and the annual report before March 1 of the following year.

-In addition, the new law extends this obligation to entities and companies that transport hazardous waste on a professional basis or act as dealers and agents of hazardous waste.
+In addition, the Waste Law has extended this obligation to entities and companies that transport hazardous waste on a professional basis or act as dealers and agents of hazardous waste.

 According to this Law, registered natural or legal persons and initial producers that generate more than 10 tonnes of non-hazardous waste per year will have an electronic file where the following information will be collected, in chronological order: